tisnik/slides/docs/kafka.md

 ## Append-only log

-* new mesage/event is always written on the end of topic
+* new mesage/event is always written on the end of one partition
 * messages/events are immutable
 * can be read by
     - seeking and arbitrary offset